RachelFoare/Pangenome-construction-using-VG/README.md

 ```sh
 singularity shell --bind data:/mnt image.sif
 ```
+This will open a temporary sandbox, that you can exit at anytime.
 If needed, it is possible to run several instances of the image at the same time, see https://docs.sylabs.io/guides/3.0/user-guide/running_services.html